simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 ## Step 8.
 [Getting started step by step guide](example_from_scratch)

-Now when you are familiar with the structure of the <span class="simple">Simple<span class="foc">FOC</span>library</span> code you can finally start writing your own application.
-In order to make this step less complicated we have provided you a detailed step by step guide.
-Make sure to go through our step by step getting started guide when first time dealing with the library.
+Now that you are familiar with the structure of the <span class="simple">Simple<span class="foc">FOC</span>library</span> code you can finally start writing your own applications.
+In order to make this step less complicated, we have provided you a detailed step by step guide.
+Make sure to go through our step by step getting started guide when dealing with the library for the first time.

 ## 🎨 Full Arduino code of the example

-Now when you have learned what are all the parts of the Arduino program and what are they for, here is the full code example with some additional configuration.
-Please go through the code to better understand how to integrate all previously introduced parts together.
+Above, you have learned about all the parts of the Arduino program and what they are used for.
+Here is the full code example with some additional configuration.
+Please go through the code to better understand how to integrate all previously introduced parts into one.
 This is the code of the library example `motor_full_control_serial_examples/magnetic_sensor/full_control_serial.ino`.

 ```cpp
 #include <SimpleFOC.h>